635-Controller Configuration (via serial connect)

 This topic covers how to configure a controller’s network settings and other panel operating parameters using the RS-232 Direct Connection.

-IMPORTANT: For each line item, the value shown in parentheses is currently programmed in the board.
-When you type a new value and press ENTER, the new value will be retained and the cursor will advance to the next line item.
+IMPORTANT: For each line item in your terminal screen, the value in parentheses is what is currently programmed in your CPU.
+When you type a new value and press ENTER, the new value/setting is retained, and your cursor will advance to the next line item.
+The new settings you have entered will only become permanent settings after you save your changes.

-IMPORTANT : You must answer “yes”, to make changes permanent when prompted.
-If you do not save, the changes will be lost if the CPU is reset.
+IMPORTANT : When the terminal screen prompts user to save the new settings, you must enter “yes”, to make changes permanent.
+If you do not save the new settings, the changes will be temporary and will be lost the next time the CPU is reset or power failed.

 Do you wish to make changes? (yes/no): yes